Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

       git commit -m "<describe changes in this commit>" git push origin your-name/name-of-your-bugfix-or-feature

-10. Submit a pull request through the GitHub website.
-In the pull request, add a code review request for the current maintainers of the repository, Ashwin Kanhere, Derek Knowles or Sriramya Bhamidipati.
+11. Submit a pull request through the GitHub website.
+For the base branch in the pull request, select the latest version release branch :code:`vx.Y.Z` (with the highest number of all such branches). *Do not target the* :code:`main` *branch in your pull request.* In the pull request, add a code review request for the current maintainers of the repository, Ashwin Kanhere or Derek Knowles.
 The reviewers might add comments to ensure compliance with the rest of the code.

+.. _pr_review:

 Pull Request Review Workflow
 ----------------------------